 One of the cookbooks that rockets me back to my early days learning the ropes of a vegan kitchen is Vegan with a Vengeance by Isa Chandra Moskowitz.
 Along with Veganomicon, they were my guides in discovering a whole new way of eating.

-After many years of heating frozen Trader Joe’s meals and “cooking from scratch” by adding a jar of curry sauce, when I went vegan I learned how to navigate the produce aisle and cook things like kale and collard greens.
+After many years of heating frozen Trader Joe’s meals and “cooking from scratch” by adding a jar of curry sauce, when I went vegan I learned how to navigate the produce aisle.
+I started cooking things like kale and collard greens.

 (Up until that point, kale was just what I used to decorate the catering buffet line.)